Contributed by

 A young person who speaks English as a second language or who is Aboriginal may require an interpreter as well as a support person to be present during the interview process.
 Any disadvantage or unfairness to the young person should be brought to the attention of the youth's legal representative.

 Except in situations of urgency, police can only search a person under 18 if a support person is present at the time.
 In urgent situations the police must conduct the search, so far as practical, in a fashion that maintains the dignity of the youth.
 As a general rule, a female officer must search a female youth and a male officer must search a male youth.
 A youth's privacy should be protected during searches.
-Clothing should not be removed unless police have reasonable grounds for believing that the clothing will provide evidence of offending and replacement clothing is provided [YJA ss.19, 20].
+Clothing should not be removed unless police have reasonable grounds for believing that the clothing will provide evidence of offending and replacement clothing is provided [

 Forensic procedures

-Strict rules govern the collection of identifying materials from young people.
-These rules are set out in Division 3 of the YJA.
+YJA.
 Certain preconditions must be met before any such material can be obtained.
-At all times a support person must be present with the youth when any forensic procedure is carried out [YJA s.29].
+At all times a support person must be present with the youth when any forensic procedure is carried out [

 Division 3 sets out four categories of forensic procedures, namely:

-• intimate procedures
+- intimate procedures

-• non-intimate procedures
+- non-intimate procedures

-• voluntary non-intimate procedures
+- voluntary non-intimate procedures

-• identifying procedures.
+- identifying procedures.

 Intimate procedures

-Intimate procedures are defined in section 7 of the YJA and include external or internal examinations of intimate parts of the body, internal examinations of non-intimate parts of the body, taking samples of substances from an intimate parts of the body, dental impressions, bite marks, photographs of intimate parts of the body, x-rays and the taking of blood, urine and pubic hair samples.
+YJA and include external or internal examinations of intimate parts of the body, internal examinations of non-intimate parts of the body, taking samples of substances from an intimate parts of the body, dental impressions, bite marks, photographs of intimate parts of the body, x-rays and the taking of blood, urine and pubic hair samples.

 Intimate procedures can only be conducted with the written approval of a magistrate.
 If approval is granted, the samples must be taken by a medical practitioner or a dentist.
 The youth concerned must be given the opportunity to have their own medical practitioner or dentist present when the intimate sample is taken.
 Arrangements for this must be made unless it is impracticable to do so.
-A police officer is permitted to assist the doctor or dentist to carry out the procedure and may use reasonable force in order to do so [YJA s.30].
+A police officer is permitted to assist the doctor or dentist to carry out the procedure and may use reasonable force in order to do so [

 The rules do not operate to prevent a doctor or dentist from examining and treating a young person in custody where the young person has requested such treatment.